Home » Crochet Blankets » Pink Sands Summer Blanket Crochet Pattern

 Pink Sands Blanket Sizing Notes

-This blanket is 39” x 50”.
+The Pink Sands blanket pattern includes two sizes: 39” x 50” (Larger Lapghan Size) and 48” x 60” (Throw Size).
 You can easily make it as big or small as you want.
 Just be sure to chain an even number of chains, then follow the crochet pattern until your blanket is the size you want.

 Below I’ve included a blanket sizing guide to assist you in finding the right size for your blanket.